-Refusal or failure on the part of the customer to comply with the District's installation, testing, and maintenance requirements shall constitute a breach of contract by the customer and will result in the following action:
+Refusal or failure on the part of the customer to comply with the District's installation, testing, and maintenance requirements shall constitute a breach of contract by the customer and as a result, the District will:

-- Install the RPBA or DCVA, at the customers expense, immediately upstream of the water meter in accordance with the Districts standards described hereinafter; and - 2.
-Maintain, test and inspect, at the customers expense, the RPBA or DCVA in accordance with the Districts standards described hereinafter; or - 3.
-Discontinue water service until the customer complies with the installation, testing, or maintenance requirements to the Districts satisfaction.
+- 1. Install the RPBA or DCVA at the customer's expense immediately upstream of the water meter in accordance with the Districts standards described hereinafter; and - 2.
+Maintain, test and inspect, at the customer's expense, the RPBA or DCVA in accordance with the Districts standards described hereinafter; or - 3.
+Discontinue water service until the customer complies with the installation, testing, or maintenance requirements to the District's satisfaction.

-The District will only install a RPBA or DCVA to isolate a customer's premises after providing ninety (90) days advance notice and a detailed estimate of the initial cost and annual cost of maintenance and testing of the RPBA or DCVA by certified mail.
+The District will only install an RPBA or DCVA to isolate a customer's premises after providing ninety (90) days' advance notice and a detailed estimate of the initial cost and annual cost of maintenance and testing of the RPBA or DCVA by certified mail.
 During the ninety (90) days the customer will be encouraged to:

-1. Eliminate the actual or potential cross connection, or

-- 2. Install a DOH approved RPBA or DCVA based on the level of hazard, or - 3.
+- 1. Eliminate the actual or potential cross-connection, or - 2.
+Install a DOH-approved RPBA or DCVA based on the level of hazard, or - 3.
 Enter into the District's Backflow Preventer Assistance Program described hereinafter.